Oluwatobi-Mustapha/identrail/README.md

 - improve audit readiness with consistent identity risk visibility over time

 Business outcome: fewer identity-driven incidents, faster remediation cycles, and stronger security posture at lower operational cost.

+Will update this README once I'm done Building the first version.
+Thanks for paying attention to these matter!